rbouckaert/speedemon/tutorial/README.md

 	<figcaption>Figure 11: DensiTree of gecko analysis.</figcaption>
 </figure>

+It is already obvious that taxon `eng_CA2_20` is not part of the rest of the `eng` taxa.
+It is not yet obvious whether it is part of the `kya` species, and/or whether `kya` and `fas` form a single species.
+For this, we use the `ClusterTreeSetAnalyser` app that comes with the `speedemon` package.

+### Testing species hypotheses

 > Start `AppLauncher` -- this can be done in BEAUti using the `File => Launch Apps` menu.
 > Select `speedemon` in the drop-down box at the top and select `ClusterTreeSetAnalyser`